 Neil Q Miller is a dispute resolution lawyer based in London.
-He specialises in dispute resolution in the energy, trading and shipping industry sectors.
+He focuses on dispute resolution in the energy, infrastructure, trading and shipping industry sectors.

-Neil heads the London dispute resolution team of partners specialising in arbitration and litigation in the energy, infrastructure, trade and transport sectors (which includes our international arbitration practice) and also heads up the emergency/crisis 24/7 response unit for energy industry clients.
-He is a client relationship partner for a number of our energy industry clients.
+Neil heads the London dispute resolution team of partners focused on arbitration and litigation in the energy, infrastructure, trade and transport sectors (which includes our international arbitration practice).
+He also heads up the emergency/crisis 24/7 response unit for energy industry clients and is a client relationship partner for a number of our energy industry clients.

-Neil also undertakes a significant quantity of work in the shipping and trade sectors for energy industry clients operating in the midstream and downstream sector.
-He undertakes such work only for a number of super-major and large independent IOCs as well as exclusively for the shipping and trading operations of one NOC.
-The work covers advice on General T&C's of trade, long term and spot market trading and commodity disputes, and all aspects of carriage of goods by sea and charterparty disputes.
-He also acts in the in the floating exploration and production sector including LNG, semi-submersible and rig maintenance and hire disputes, and litigation arising from offshore support vessel build and charter contracts.
+Neil also undertakes a significant quantity of work in the shipping and trade sectors for energy industry clients operating in the midstream and downstream sectors.
+He undertakes such work only for a number of super-major and large independent IOCs, as well as exclusively for the shipping and trading operations of one NOC.
+The work covers advice on General T&Cs of trade, long term and spot market trading and commodity disputes, and all aspects of carriage of goods by sea and charterparty disputes.
+He also acts in the floating exploration and production sector, including LNG, semi-submersible and rig maintenance and hire disputes, and litigation arising from offshore support vessel build and charter contracts.
 He also advises on shipbuilding disputes for specialist offshore vessels (including FPSOs, FSUs, Pipelay and DSVs)

-In respect of crisis response and management and corporate accident advice, Neil heads our 24/7 emergency/crisis response unit and provides advice on incident response, corporate manslaughter, avoidance of personal liability for directors and senior managers as well as advisory work in relation to risk management following incidents and fatal accidents involving energy corporations and international contractors.
-This includes both criminal and civil advice including managing police and HSE criminal investigations for work related fatal accidents and serious incidents, internal corporate investigations, inquests and investigations by the regulatory authorities.
-Neil is BOSIET and CA EBS qualified to travel and work offshore UKCS.
+In respect of crisis response and management and corporate accident advice, Neil heads our 24/7 emergency/crisis response unit and provides advice on incident response, corporate manslaughter, avoidance of personal liability for directors and senior managers, as well as advisory work on risk management following incidents and fatal accidents involving energy corporations and international contractors.
+This covers both criminal and civil advice, including managing police and HSE criminal investigations for work related fatal accidents and serious incidents, internal corporate investigations, inquests and investigations by the regulatory authorities.
+Neil is BOSIET- and CA EBS-qualified to travel and work offshore UKCS.

 - Solicitor, qualified in England & Wales

-- Successfully advised and represented the Israeli state national electric corporation in ICC arbitration obtaining a landmark award of over USD1.7 billion against the Egyptian state upstream oil and gas companies, also successfully defended on an appeal determined in March 2017 in the Swiss Supreme Court .
-The dispute related to failure to supply natural gas resulting in consequent multi-billion dollar losses in sourcing secure alternative sources of gas supply or alternative fuels and raised significant issues related to the security of supply, pipeline security, force majeure, contractual interpretation and quantification of damages..
+- Successfully advised and represented the Israeli state national electric corporation in ICC arbitration obtaining a landmark award of over US$1.7 billion against the Egyptian state upstream oil and gas companies, also successfully defended on an appeal determined in March 2017 in the Swiss Supreme Court.
+The dispute related to failure to supply natural gas, which resulted in consequent multi-billion dollar losses in sourcing secure alternative sources of gas supply or alternative fuels and raised significant issues related to the security of supply, pipeline security, force majeure, contractual interpretation and quantification of damages.
 This is one of the largest gas disputes in the history of the region, and is amongst the most high-profile disputes associated with the Arab Spring of 2011.

-- Advising and representing an NOC in respect of two concurrent LCIA arbitrations seated in London relating to disputes over two crude oil trades in the West Africa region.
+- Advising and representing an NOC on two concurrent LCIA arbitrations seated in London relating to disputes over two crude oil trades in the West Africa region.

-- Market review and redraft of large independent oil company of its GT&Cs of trade for specific regional trades and review consistency of terms of trade with competitors.
+- Market review and redraft of large independent oil company's GT&Cs of trade for specific regional trades and a review of consistency of terms of trade with competitors.

-- Successfully represented a dual listed gold mining company and its subsidiary in a multi-million dollar London seated arbitration claim brought against it by its earthworks and civils contractor in connection with a gold mine in West Africa.
+- Successfully represented a dual-listed gold mining company and its subsidiary in a multi-million dollar London seated arbitration claim brought against it by its earthworks and civils contractor over a gold mine in West Africa.
 The mine owner was also awarded a substantial counterclaim and its legal costs.

-- Advising and representing a major French utility corporation on a LNG supply dispute with a group of sellers (which includes state owned entities) for long-term failure to supply LNG.
+- Advising and representing a major French utility corporation on an LNG supply dispute with a group of sellers (which includes state owned entities) for long-term failure to supply LNG.

-- Acting in contemporaneous LCIA and SCC arbitrations for a seismic services company in relation to oil field services in West Qurna, Iraq.
+- Acting in contemporaneous LCIA and SCC arbitrations for a seismic services company over oil field services in West Qurna, Iraq.